-Serial to Ethernet Connector is a cross-platform application that supports Windows and Linux operating systems.
 Users can redirect serial ports to virtual PC, Hyper-V, VMWare, etc. with this RS232 to LAN software converter.
-This software tool lets you create virtual COM port pairs that can be connected to a program working with a serial device as well as programs running on other network connected computers.
+This software tool lets you create virtual COM port pairs that can be used by a program working with a serial device as well as programs running on other network connected computers.
 Virtual ports that you create and share act identically to physical ports and applications working with the ports treat them as if they were real ports.

 Serial over Network Connector supports Windows systems from XP (32-bit and 64-bit) to Windows 10 (32-bit and 64-bit) and Windows server 2012.

 There is also a Linux version available for ARM-based devices and computers, making Serial to Ethernet Connector accessible for embedded devices.

 3. Network Serial Port Kit